Red-throated caracara: Taxonomy

-The red-throated caracara was for many years placed with the black caracara in the genus Daptrius but based on a molecular genetic study published in 1999 it was moved to be the only species in the resurrected genus Ibycter that had been introduced by the French ornithologist Louis Pierre Vieillot in 1816.
+The red-throated caracara was for many years placed with the black caracara in the genus Daptrius, but based on a molecular genetic study published in 1999, it was moved to be the only species in the resurrected genus Ibycter that had been introduced by French ornithologist Louis Pierre Vieillot in 1816.
 The species is monotypic.
 The genus name Ibycter is from the Ancient Greek ibuktēr meaning "singer of war-songs".

 Description

 Males average 20.1 in (51 cm) long, while females average 22.1 in (56 cm); they are distinguished from the black caracara by larger size and plumage that is mainly black, with the belly, tail feathers, and undertail feathers being white.
-Both their faces and throats are bare with a few black feathers scattered on the throat; the exposed skin is red.
+Both their faces and throats are bare, with a few black feathers scattered on the throat; the exposed skin is red.
 Both male and female red-throated caracaras are similar in appearance.
-Males have a wing length of 35.55 cm, a tail length of 24.96 cm, a bill length of 2.5 cm, and a tarsus length of 5.41 cm.
-Females have a wing length of 35.93 cm, a tail length of 25.31 cm, a bill length of 2.58 cm, and a tarsus length of 5.62 cm.
+Males have a wing length of 35.55 cm, a tail length of 24.96 cm, a bill length of 2.5 cm, and a tarsal length of 5.41 cm.
+Females have a wing length of 35.93 cm, a tail length of 25.31 cm, a bill length of 2.58 cm, and a tarsal length of 5.62 cm.